+Mixing a batch of overnight oats has become a daily must-have in my life.
 Ideally, all of my mornings would start off with only the best healthy vibes, including a pot of matcha green tea and a bowl of some form of oats before I roll out my yoga mat.

 That energizing combo of a nourishing breakfast and mindful stretching never fails to get my head totally in gear for the hours ahead.

 Whether you call it a Bircher bowl, morning porridge or pudding, overnight oats with tasty, healthy add-ins are a comforting, nourishing meal — it’s a perfect routine to start the day.